Canterbury conservation groups

 Listed below are some volunteer based groups that you can get involved with.
 You'll learn new skills, meet like-minded people, contribute to conservation, and increase your connection to your local community and natural spaces.

-For more conservation volunteer opportunities in Canterbury:
+For more conservation volunteer opportunities in Canterbury volunteer for a DOC project.

 Ashley/Rakahuri Rivercare Group